SQream/sqream_docs/guides/migration/orc.rst

    CREATE TABLE nba AS
       SELECT * FROM ext_nba;

-Working around unsupported column types
+Working Around Unsupported Column Types
 ---------------------------------------------

 Suppose you only want to load some of the columns - for example, if one of the columns isn't supported.